 System administrators can create “utility nodes” according to agent schedules, preferred language, caller ID, call groups, etc. These nodes automatically shift according to call volume and agent availability, reducing missed calls and callbacks.

-GoTo Connect also includes call filtering tools that let users whitelist high-priority numbers so VIP clients avoid waiting on hold.
+GoTo Connect’s phone system also includes call filtering tools that let users whitelist high-priority numbers so VIP clients avoid waiting on hold.
 These filters also automatically forward VIP calls to specific preset dial plans or extensions and reject blacklisted numbers.

 How Much Does GoTo Connect Cost?